 While NextNav can definitively claim a certain level of accuracy for HAE, we can’t make the same claims for HAT data.
 The reason?
 The horizontal (x/y) location delivered by GPS may not be accurate enough.
 Since GPS signals are coming all the way from outer space, they don’t do very well in buildings and dense city blocks where buildings cast a signal shadow.
 In these cases, GPS signals are frequently inaccurate – often by quite a lot.

 Let’s take another look at that Transamerica Pyramid example.
 If the horizontal GPS coordinates are off by fifty feet, it would put you in the Hilton across the street.
-Given the crazy hills of downtown San Francisco, the “ground level” of that Hilton is probably fifty feet higher than the ground level of the Transamerica Pyramid.
-If NextNav uses the USGS survey of the Hilton when you’re actually in the Transamerica Pyramid, it would put the Height Above Terrain five floors or more above where you actually are.
+Given the crazy hills of downtown San Francisco, the “ground level” of that Hilton is probably twenty feet higher than the ground level of the Transamerica Pyramid.
+If NextNav uses the USGS survey of the Hilton when you’re actually in the Transamerica Pyramid, it would put the Height Above Terrain two floors or more above where you actually are.

 As technology improves and GPS alternatives like NextNav’s TerraPoiNT service are more widely deployed, horizonal location data will become more accurate.
 When that happens, NextNav’s ability to accurately calculate HAT will also improve.